Israel says ‘historic’ sea border deal struck with Lebanon

 The agreement is expected to enable additional natural gas production in the Mediterranean.
 Lebanon hopes gas exploration will help lift its country out of its spiraling economic crisis.

-Senior U.S. energy envoy Amos Hochstein, who Washington has appointed a year ago to mediate talks, delivered a modified proposal of the maritime border deal to lead Lebanese negotiator, Deputy Speaker Elias Bou Saab late Monday night, according to local media and officials.
+Senior U.S. energy envoy Amos Hochstein, whom Washington has appointed a year ago to mediate talks, delivered a modified proposal of the maritime border deal to lead Lebanese negotiator, Deputy Speaker Elias Bou Saab late Monday night, according to local media and officials.

 The final draft of the agreement will be brought before Israel’s caretaker government for approval this week, less than weeks before the country goes to the polls for the fifth time in under four years.